 The Business Plan and financial returns

 The business plan is a cornerstone requirement for any PE proposition.
 It is a critical document outlining management’s strategy for business, key milestones (and how these will be achieved), and an assessment of the outlook for the business within its market.
-PE firms are looking for businesses which satisfied the following criteria, all of which should be addressed by the management team within a robust and well-structured Plan:
+PE firms are looking for companies which satisfy the following criteria, all of which should be addressed by the management team within a robust and well-structured Plan:

 a) experience and committed management;

-b) good product / services;
+b) good products/services;

 c) strong market position